-The following is a news report from CHAMPS Ethiopia.
-Read on to learn about their recent progress and future programmatic steps.
+The following is an update from the CHAMPS Ethiopia newsletter.
+Read more to learn about their recent progress and future programmatic steps.
 Subscribe to the newsletter here.

 We have had a good couple of months and we hope you have too.
 Our social science team have been very busy, completing the first part of our community engagement programme.
 Meanwhile it is all-go preparing laboratories for child health, pregnancy and mortality prevention surveillance.